We are given advice by people who are motivated by love and joy to help transform our land and peoples towards justice and peace.

-Asked what fuels his positive outlook in life: “It’s the influence of Jesus, a 1st century Palestinian carpenter who was executed by the imperial power of his time.
+Asked what fuels his positive outlook in life: “It’s the influence of a carpenter named Jesus, a 1st century Palestinian Jew, who was executed by the imperial power of his time.
 He said: ‘Whoever tries to keep his life will lose it, and whoever loses his life will preserve it.’
 Jesus defied death—the ultimate negative factor in our cosmos.”

 Pastor Norman has been serving as our spiritual adviser from the first day of PBCI.
 He earned a Master of Divinity (with honours) from the Asian Theological Seminary in Quezon City.
 In 2010, Norman was invited to visit Canada to participate in a pastors conference.
 There, he was immersed in Peace Theology, saw its impact in the Canadian society, and started asking what it means to be a follower of the Prince of Peace in a conflicted land like the Philippines.